MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

    1. **Delta table**: Select an existing delta table or create a new one to receive data.
 For this example, we selected the new delta table **citypwrtbl**.
    1. **Input data format**: Select the format for your data.

-1. If you don't want to process your events while ingesting them to your lakehouse, select **Add** to complete the creation of your lakehouse destination.
+1. If you don't want to process your events while ingesting them to your lakehouse, select **Add** to complete the configuration of your lakehouse destination.
 If you would like to process your events, skip to the [next section](#define-real-time-events-processing-logic-with-event-processor).

 1. A Lakehouse destination node appears on the canvas with a spinning status indicator.
 The system takes a few minutes to change the status to **Ingesting**.